crystaljjlee/crystaljjlee.github.io/_posts/2021-02-11-reimagining-access.md

 ## Over and under-promising in design

-**(Slide 11)** I'm reminded here of some wisdom from a friend of mine about how technology can simultaneously *over* and *underpromise* .
+**(Slide 11)** I'm reminded here of some wisdom from a friend of mine, Ben Green, about how technology can simultaneously *over* and *underpromise*.
 Simplistically, designing inclusive tech that overpromises can often be a way of re-entrenching techno-ableism.

 **(Slide 12) What is technoableism?**